-This building block is not simply about getting your audience to buy-in to your objective.
-It’s about showing them — rationally and emotionally — that they have an objective which happens to align with yours.
+So this building block is not simply about getting your audience to buy-in to your objective, it’s about helping them to understand that they have an objective which happens to align with yours.
 It’s about getting them to long for your shared project to succeed.

 - What are they thinking about?

 - What are their hopes, fears, and priorities?

 - Do they want a challenge?
 Do they want to feel heroic?
 Or do they simply want to feel safe?